 Supervisory Banking Statistics has published the liquidity coverage ratio (LCR) information of reporting institutions from the third quarter of 2016 onwards.
-The tables showing LCR information - namely tables T06.01.1/2/3 and T06.02.1/2/3 - are derived by aggregating individual reporting for standalone entities and consolidated reporting for the banking groups where the EU ultimate parent is in the SSM.
-Therefore, for the purpose of deriving the aggregate LCR, SIs at the highest level of consolidation in the SSM that have a parent institution in an EU country outside the SSM are excluded from the sample.
+Up to the end of the reference period Q4 2019, the tables showing LCR information - namely tables T06.01.1/2/3 and T06.02.1/2/3 - were derived by aggregating individual reporting for stand-alone entities and consolidated reporting for banking groups where the EU ultimate parent is in the SSM.
+Therefore, for the purpose of deriving the aggregate LCR, SIs at the highest level of consolidation in the SSM that have a parent institution in an EU country outside the SSM were excluded from the sample.
+As of the reference period Q1 2020, these entities are also included in the liquidity sample (which is thus aligned with the full sample), using the data reported to the ECB at the highest level of consolidation available at the cut-off date.

 The tables showing total exposure to general governments by country of the counterparty are published from the third quarter of 2018 onwards.
 In accordance with Article 5(b), point 3 of Regulation (EU) No 680/2014, reporting requirements apply to sovereign exposures where the aggregate carrying amount of financial assets from the "General governments" counterparty sector is equal to or higher than 1% of the sum of the total carrying amounts for "Debt securities" and "Loans and advances".
 Therefore, the sample of entities in the tables showing information on exposures to general governments - i.e. tables T02.05.1/2/3 - is smaller than the full sample of entities.
 The template for sovereign exposure is reported on a semi-annual basis, with Q2 and Q4 as the reference periods.
 Hence, in the Q3 publication the sample of entities and their classifications in tables T02.05.1/2/3 is the same as that for the Q2 publication.
-Similarly, in the Q1 publication the sample of entities and their classifications in tables T02.05.1/2/3 is the previous quarter's publication.
+Similarly, in the Q1 publication the sample of entities and their classifications in tables T02.05.1/2/3 is the same as that for the previous quarter's publication.